ProfSynapse/Chatsidian/3_Implementation/Phase1.6-Provider-Adapters.md

     console.log(`Created provider adapter for ${provider}`);
   } catch (error) {
     console.error(`Failed to create provider adapter for ${provider}:`, error);
+    new Notice(`Failed to initialize provider: ${error.message}`);
   }

-  // Listen for settings changes this.registerEvent(
+  // Listen for settings changes using Obsidian's registerEvent for proper lifecycle management this.registerEvent(
+    this.app.workspace.on('layout-ready', () => {
+      // Perform actions when layout is ready - this ensures vault is accessible console.log('Obsidian layout ready, provider adapters initialized');
+    })
+  );

+  // Register for settings changes using Obsidian's registerEvent this.registerEvent(
     this.eventBus.on('settings:changed', async ({ changedKeys }) => {
       if (changedKeys.includes('provider') || changedKeys.includes('apiKey')) {